zyzalfors/ASPCoreSQLSupermarket/README.md

 # ASPCoreSQLSupermarket
-A example of CRUP-API mapping made with ASP Core technologies.
+An example of API developing with CRUD mapping made with ASP Core technologies.
+Used database is SQL server.